Flank/flank/README.md

 3)  > Test run failed to complete.
 Expected 786 tests, received 660

     Try setting `use-orchestrator: false`.
 Parameterized tests [are not compatible with orchestrator](https://stackoverflow.com/questions/48735268/unable-to-run-parameterized-tests-with-android-test-orchestrator).
 Flank uses [orchestrator by default on Android.](https://developer.android.com/training/testing/junit-runner)

+4) > I have an issue when attempting to sync the Flank Gradle project
+   > Task 'prepareKotlinBuildScriptModel' not found in project ':test_runner'.
+   > or similar

+    - Make sure you do not change any module specific settings for Gradle
+    - Clear IDE cache using `File > Invalidate Caches / Restart`
+    - Re-import project using root `build.gradle.kts`
+    - Sync project again

 # Resources